 Figure 2 and Table A show that the natural inflows and outflows dominate the water budget.
 Figure 2 and Table A also illustrate that inflows do not always equal outflows, which is attributable to the imprecisions inherent in the techniques used to estimate average flows and to changes in storage over time.
 Many of these flows are imprecisely estimated and therefore have significant uncertainties associated with them.
-However, this is the best data available at this time.
+However, this is the best available data.